-ASK, CHECK RECORD LOOK, LISTEN, FEEL SIGNS CLASSIFY TREAT AND ADVISE IF ELEVATED DI IASTOLIC BLOOD PRESSURE ; ■ If diastolic blood pressure is ≥90 mmHg, repeat after 1 hour rest. ■ If diastolic blood pressure is still ≥90 mmHg, ask the woman if she has: →severe headache →blurred vision →epigastric pain and →check protein in urine ■ Diastolic blood pressure ≥110 mmHg OR ■ Diastolic blood pressure ≥90 mmHg and 2+ proteinuria and any of: →severe headache →blurred vision →epigastric pain.
-SEVERE PRE- ECLAMPSIA ■ Give magnesium sulphate ■ If in early labour or postpartum, consult or referurgently to hospital. ■ If late labour: → continue magnesium sulphate treatment → monitor blood pressure every hour. → DO NOT give ergometrine after delivery. ■ Consult or Referurgently to hospital after delivery ■ Diastolic blood pressure 90-110 mmHg on two readings. ■ 2+ proteinuria (on admission). ■ PRE- ECLAMPSIA ■ If early labour, consult or refer urgently to hospital. ■ If late labour: →monitor blood pressure every hour →DO NOT give ergometrine after delivery. ■ If BP remains elevated after delivery, consult or refer to hospital. ■ Diastolic blood pressure ≥90 mmHg on 2 readings.
+ASK, CHECK RECORD LOOK, LISTEN, FEEL SIGNS CLASSIFY TREAT AND ADVISE IF ELEVATED DI ASTOLIC BLOOD PRESSURE ■ If diastolic blood pressure is ≥90 mmHg, repeat after 1 hour rest. ■ If diastolic blood pressure is still ≥90 mmHg, ask the woman if she has: →severe headache →blurred vision →epigastric pain and →check protein in urine Diastolic blood pressure ≥110 mmHg OR Diastolic blood pressure ≥90 mmHg and 2+ proteinuria and any of: →severe headache →blurred vision →epigastric pain.
+SEVERE PRE- ECLAMPSIA Give magnesium sulphate If in early labor or postpartum, consult or refer urgently to hospital.
+If late labor: →continue magnesium sulphate treatment →monitor blood pressure every hour. →DO NOT give ergometrine after delivery.
+Consult or Refer urgently to hospital after delivery Diastolic blood pressure 90-110 mmHg on two readings.
+2+ proteinuria (on admission).
+PRE- ECLAMPSIA If early labor, consult or refer urgently to hospital.
+If late labor: →monitor blood pressure every hour →DO NOT give ergometrine after delivery.
+If BP remains elevated after delivery, consult or refer to hospital. ■ Diastolic blood pressure ≥90 mmHg on 2 readings.
 HYPERTENSION Monitor blood pressure every hour.
 DO NOT give ergometrine after delivery.
 If blood pressure remains elevated after delivery, Consult or refer to hospital

-Table 4-10:- Respond to problems in the immediate postpartum contd.
+Table 4-10: Respond to problems in the immediate postpartum contd.

-ASK, CHECK RECORD LOOK, LISTEN, FEEL SIGNS CLASSIFY TREAT AND ADVISE IF PALLOR ON SC REENING, CHECK FOR ANEMIA ■ Bleeding during labour, delivery or postpartum.
+ASK, CHECK RECORD LOOK, LISTEN, FEEL SIGNS CLASSIFY TREAT AND ADVISE ENING, CHECK FOR AN EMIA Bleeding during labor, delivery or postpartum.
 Measure haemoglobin, if possible.
 Look for conjunctival pallor.
 Look for palmar pallor.
-If pallor: ■ Haemoglobin <7 g/dl.
-AND/OR ■ Severe palmar and conjunctival pallor or ■ Any pallor with >30 breaths per minute.
-SEVERE ANEMIA If early labour or post partum, refer urgently to hospital.
-If late labour: →monitor intensively →minimize blood loss →refer urgently to hospital after delivery →Is it severe pallor? →Some pallor? →Count number of breaths in 1 minute ■ Any bleeding. ■ Haemoglobin 7-11 g/dl.
-MODERATE ANEMIA ■ DO NOT discharge before 24 hours. ■ Check haemoglobin after 3 days. ■ Give double dose of iron for 3 months. ■ Follow up in 4 weeks. ■ Palmar or conjunctival pallor. ■ Haemoglobin >11g/dl ■ No pallor.
-NO ANEMIA ■ Give iron/folate for 3 months IF MOTHER SEVE RELY ILL OR SEPA RATED FROM THE NEW BORN ■ Teach mother to express breast milk every 3 hours. ■ Help her to express breast milk if necessary.
-Ensure newborn receives mother's milk. ■ Help her to establish or re-establish breastfeeding as soon as possible.
-See IF BABY STILLBO RN OR DEAD ■ Give supportive care: →Inform the parents as soon as possible after the baby's death. →Show the baby to the mother, give the baby to the mother to hold, where culturally appropriate. →Offer the parents and family to be with the dead baby in privacy as long as they need. →Discuss with them the events before the death and the possible causes of death. ■ Advise the mother on breast care. ■ Counsel on appropriate family planningmethod ■ Provide certificate of death and notify authorities as required
+If pallor: →Is it severe pallor? →Count number of breaths in 1 minute Haemoglobin &lt;7 g/dl.
+AND/OR Severe palmar and conjunctival pallor or Any pallor with &gt;30 breaths per minute.
+SEVERE ANEMIA If early labor or post partum, refer urgently to hospital.
+If late labor: →monitor intensively →minimize blood loss →refer urgently to hospital after delivery Any bleeding.
+Haemoglobin 7-11 g/dl.
+MODERATE ANEMIA DO NOT discharge before 24 hours.
+Check haemoglobin after 3 days.
+Give double dose of iron for 3 months.
+Follow up in 4 weeks.
+Palmar or conjunctival pallor.
+Haemoglobin &gt;11g/dl No pallor.
+NO ANEMIA Give iron/folate for 3 months IF MOTHER SEVER ELY ILL OR SEPARA FED FROM THE NEWBORN Teach mother to express breast milk every 3 hours.
+Help her to express breast milk if necessary.
+Ensure newborn receives mother's milk.
+Help her to establish or re-establish breastfeeding as soon as possible.
+IF BABY STILLBOR N OR DEAD Give supportive care: →Inform the parents as soon as possible after the baby's death. →Show the baby to the mother, give the baby to the mother to hold, where culturally appropriate. →Offer the parents and family to be with the dead baby in privacy as long as they need. →Discuss with them the events before the death and the possible causes of death.
+Advise the mother on breast care .
+Counsel on appropriate family planning method Provide certificate of death and notify authorities as required